What is a lead magnet?

 – Easy to follow and written in layman’s terms.

 The lead magnet examples that I like most are to either write special reports, which consists of 3 – 5 page information sheets, or my best favorite is to write e-books of between 10 to 15 pages.

-The focus of this discussion will be on creating a 10 – 15 page e-book as a lead magnet.
+The focus of this discussion will be on creating a 10 – 15, or 20 page e-book as a lead magnet.

 1. E-Book Research: